mtom92/Project2/readme.md

 that contains the next information:

-1.-At the top the generated information from your sign up or information from your facebook account 2.-The section skills you can add and delete your Skills 3.-Added Jobs all the jobs that you have save from your research you can delete them or click the view button and see all the information of this job
+1. At the top the generated information from your sign up or information from your facebook account
+2. The section skills you can add and delete your Skills
+3. Added Jobs all the jobs that you have save from your research you can delete them or click the view button and see all the information of this job

 ### Job Page